ewolff/microservice/docker-vagrant/README.md

 can also connect to a Hystrix stream of an order service.
 You need to use the address http://172.17.0.9:8080/hystrix.stream of the Order App.
 The IP address can be found in the Eureka dashboard.

+Additonal hints:

+- Use `vagrant halt` to shut down the system or `vagrant destroy` to to delete the VM.
+- If you wantt login to the VM, please use `vagrant ssh`.
+- If you update the code, you need to rebuild it and then do a new provisioning using `vagrant provision` .
+Then the Docker containers in the Vagrant VM will be rebuild.